How To Become A Low-Waste Cook This Year

 Cook from scratch.

 If you already cook (even just a bit), congratulations!
 You’re well on your way to achieving a low-waste kitchen.
 Swapping processed foods and cooking fresh foods that are less likely to be packaged is a great way to start reducing your plastic.
-Cooking also helps you to be more flexible and creative – two vital ingredients on the journey to reducing your food waste.
+Cooking also helps you to be more flexible and creative – two vital ingredients on the journey to reducing food waste.

 Look in your bin.